Dev2023-Op/awesome-connected-things-sec/README.md

 - [ALL ABOUT USB-C: INTRODUCTION FOR HACKERS](https://hackaday.com/2022/12/06/usb-c-introduction-for-hackers/)
 - [Hi, My Name is Keyboard](https://github.com/skysafe/reblog/blob/main/cve-2024-0230/README.md)
 - [How to Weaponize the Yubikey](https://www.blackhillsinfosec.com/how-to-weaponize-the-yubikey/)
+- [Beetle USB](https://github.com/jimididit/badusb-beetle) - usb that pretends to be a keyboard

 ### UWB (Ultra-Wideband)